Journal of Samuel Kiechel

 The Siege of Antwerp

-In response to the siege, the defenders employed a typical Dutch tactic suited to the landscape.
-They opened the dykes and flooded the surrounding countryside to stop or at least impede advancing armies.
-Frans Hogenberg, the engraver behind the “Civitates Orbis Terrarum” and a former resident of Antwerp, created a print of this event in the same year.
-The image illustrates the aftermath of the action, with the area around Antwerp largely submerged.
+To defend themselves, Antwerp’s citizens employed a typical Dutch tactic suited to the landscape.
+They opened the dykes and flooded the surrounding countryside to stop or at least hinder the advancing Spanish troops.
+Frans Hogenberg, the engraver behind the Civitates Orbis Terrarum and a former resident of Antwerp, created a print of this event in the same year.
+The image depicts the aftermath of the action, with the area around Antwerp largely submerged.

 The submerged land around Antwerp during the siege